Harry Day: Sachsenhausen concentration camp and Tyrol

 After interrogation by the Gestapo, he was sent to Sachsenhausen concentration camp, from where he and four others (including three survivors from the Great Escape) achieved another tunnel escape.
 After another visit to Gestapo headquarters, he was held in solitary confinement in the death cells at Sachsenhausen.

 In February 1945, Day was transferred to Dachau via Flossenburg.
 In April 1945, he was transferred to South Tyrol together with other prominent prisoners.
 He made one final escape attempt in the final weeks of the war when the prisoners had limited freedom within the city limits while being held in Villa Bassa (now Niederdorf).
 On 28 April, Day stole a Volkswagen and drove to the Allied lines where he informed the Allied Forces of the hostage situation in Tyrol.
 However, the following day, one of the German prisoners, Colonel von Bonin, telephoned Captain Wichard von Alvensleben in nearby Bozen, asking him to send his Wehrmacht unit to Villa Bassa to protect the prisoners from the SS guards.
 The Wehrmacht troops freed the hostages on 30 April after forcing their guards to flee.

 For his services while a prisoner, Day was awarded the Distinguished Service Order and appointed an Officer of the Order of the British Empire.
 He was also awarded the United States Legion of Merit in the degree of Officer for his services to American POWs.

 Later life

 Day was promoted to group captain in 1946, before retiring from service in 1950.
 He acted as technical adviser for the films Reach for the Sky and The Great Escape.

 The book Wings Day by Sydney Smith is an account of Day's exploits as a prisoner of war.
 Smith was also a POW and was held with Day for several years.
 Day also features in Reach for the Sky, the biography of Douglas Bader by Paul Brickhill; and The Great Escape, also by Brickhill.
 He was the subject of the television programme This Is Your Life in November 1961.

-Married to Margo, Day lived mainly in the Isle of Wight or at 6 Trevor Square, London.
+Married to Margo, Day lived mainly on the Isle of Wight or at 6 Trevor Square, London.
 He died in the Blue Sisters Hospital, Malta, on 11 March 1977, aged 78.